The Benefits of Vulnerability Discovery and Bug Bounty Programs

 📌 Key Contributions

-• Collect the publicly available Chromium data set using Monorail API, Google Release Notes and Google Chrome Hall of Fame
+• Collected the publicly available Chromium dataset using the Monorail API, Google Release Notes, and Google Chrome Hall of Fame

-• Perform intensive data cleaning process to identify the original reporters, duplicates issues, and time at which the issue got patched and released to public
+• Performed an intensive data cleaning process to identify the original reporters, duplicate issues, and the time at which each issue was patched and released to the public

-• Convert the processed data into a simple relational database using SQLite with two tables to represent the Issues and Comments to the issues
+• Converted the processed data into a relational database using SQLite with two tables representing Issues and Comments

 • Conducted a comprehensive empirical analysis of Chromium Vulnerability Reward Program (VRP) reports, focusing on trends across stable and development versions